transloadit/uppy/website/src/docs/webcam.md

   // Title on the “allow access” screen
   allowAccessTitle: 'Please allow access to your camera',
   // Description on the “allow access” screen
-  allowAccessDescription: 'In order to take pictures or record video with your camera, please allow camera access for this site.'
+  allowAccessDescription: 'In order to take pictures or record video with your camera, please allow camera access for this site.', }
-}
 ```